Nelson Elhage

 - I wrote a JIT translator for the Beta, the simple processor used in MIT's 6.004 computer science class.
 It's a fairly clean, simple, working JIT in about 2000 lines of C that might be interesting to someone.

-Things I've hacked on
+Some other things I've hacked on

 - BarnOwl, a multi-protocol console Zephyr/IM client